Products dutied by weight: UK manufactured cigars: duty calculated on 'target' weights

 - Any average annual results outside the 0.5 per cent tolerance should result in the manufacturer adjusting the ‘target’ weight.
 This (together with the preceding bullet point) should mean that demands for repayments of duty should be rare and not repeated for the same brand.

-Please note that this method of determining the net weights is based on a voluntary agreement reached with the trade for the benefit of both trade and control staff.
+Please note that this method of determining the net weights is based on a voluntary agreement reached with the trade for the benefit of both trade and control/assurance staff.
 It is essential that you agree the details of your trader’s system of weighing and duty calculation.
 If faced with any disputes or insurmountable difficulties, you may require that the trader calculate duty on the actual weight of the cigars.